sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 138. ### How to get history on React Router v4?
+     Below are the list of steps to get history object on React Router v4,

      1. Create a module that exports a `history` object and import this module across the project.